RaumfahrerSpiffy/HiDPI.io/README.md

 ./disable
 ```

-2.
+Option 2.

 Remove your display's DisplayVendorID folder under `/System/Library/Displays/Contents/Resources/Overrides` , and move backup files

-Please use the single display to execute the following commands.
+Please use a single display to execute the following commands.
 If it is a laptop, turn off the internal monitor when turning off the HIDPI of the external monitor.

 In Terminal: